abhinavk96/FS-Udacity-Logs-Analysis/README.md

 ## How To Run

 ### Step 1: Set UP
-The project is developed in python3 and uses certain dependecies, stored in `reqirements.txt`.
+The project is developed in python3 and uses certain dependecies and Postgres SQL database, stored in `reqirements.txt`.
 To install the dependencies using pip:

 `pip install -r requirements.txt`

 It is assumed that the `postgres sql` environment is set up and the database `news` with it's data exists.

+Database Creation Command for reference:

+`psql -d news -f newsdata.sql`

 ### Step 2: Generating the report